CAR-T Cells RNA Silencing Guide

 Enables Fratricide-Prone CAR-T Manufacturing

-Knockdown of CD7, CD5, or other T-cell-expressed antigens allows successful manufacturing of CAR-T products that would otherwise kill themselves during expansion.
-No permanent genome editing required.
+Knockdown of CD7 or other T-cell-expressed antigens allows successful manufacturing of CAR-T products that would otherwise kill themselves during expansion.
+CD5-CARs may achieve spontaneous CD5 downregulation.
+No permanent genome editing required for transient knockdown approaches.

 Rapid Optimization Timeline

-Test checkpoint knockout, exhaustion prevention, or other enhancements in 2-3 week experiments.
+Test checkpoint knockdown, exhaustion prevention, or other enhancements in 2-3 week experiments.
 No viral vector cloning, no CRISPR guide RNA optimization.
 Accelerates translational research.

 Regulatory Simplicity vs. CRISPR